Reluctant EU shifts course towards sanctions on Ukraine

 “The European Union is willing to continue supporting Ukraine in its efforts to reform and modernize the country in order to strengthen democracy and economic welfare,” he said.

-Reporting by Adrian Croft, Robin Emmott, Martin Santa, Barbara Lewis and Luke Baker; editing by Giles Elgood and Will Waterman
+Reporting by Adrian Croft, Robin Emmott and Luke Baker; editing by Giles Elgood